 - The Failure Review Board's recommended faster frequency segmented acquisition sequence was tested with the Ahead observatory on September 29, 2015.
 All 18 one kHz frequency steps were tested twice.
 While stepping down through the 1 kHz segments, on segment #9 going down in frequency, the transponder locked to the BLF and accepted 9 no-op commands as expected.
 An interesting finding, but not unexpected, was that the transponder continued to follow the moving carrier and accept all commands sent for the remaining 27 segments. - As commands must be received to recover the Behind observatory, testing of the DSN uplink arraying capability using the Ahead observatory continued on January 14th with the 5th uplink array test successfully conducted for STEREO using DSS-24, 25, and 26.
 The new configuration consisted of three 34m stations using the 80 kW and two 20 kW transmitters with the HGA main lobe and with the MOC sending no-op commands.
 An approximate 12 dBm increase in received uplink power, as compared to a single 34m, was demonstrated with all 10 no-op commands being received correctly using the 7.8125 bps uplink rate.
 This will provide four times the uplink received power as a 70m station.
 The final test configuration will add the frequency segmented acquisition sequence to the uplink array, scheduled for February 19th.
-When the uplink array capability is ready, it will be used to increase the spacecraft received signal power to assist with Behind recovery commanding. - With time the spacecraft range improves RF communications and the ability for other assets to acquire data on Behind.
-While the STEREO RF link was not designed to be closed beyond 2 AU, as the Earth range is now decreasing, the LGA uplink margin returns to nominal, 6 dB for the 7.8 bps rate, in March 2016 and the LGA downlink margin returns to nominal, 3 dB for the 12 bps rate, in December 2016.
+The uplink array capability is scheduled for Behind recovery operations on a monthly basis beginning on March 17th. - With time the spacecraft range improves RF communications and the ability for other assets to acquire data on Behind.
+While the STEREO RF link was not designed to be closed beyond 2 AU, as the Earth range is decreasing, the LGA uplink margin returns to nominal, 6 dB for the 7.8 bps rate, in March and the LGA downlink margin returns to nominal, 3 dB for the 12 bps rate, in December.